Unconquered (1947 film): Budget

 The production cost $4.3 million, and ran $394,000 over budget as well as nine days over its shooting schedule.
 Actor salaries came in at $1 million, the largest salary outlay in DeMille's career to date.
 Cooper received $300,000, twice his usual fee, including a percentage of the profits, and Goddard earned $112,000.

 Casting

 Unconquered was the last of four films which Cooper made with DeMille.
 DeMille had originally wanted to cast the Scottish actress Deborah Kerr in the role of Alice Hale, but could not meet her salary demand.
 The cast included 25 name players, and 4,325 costumed extras were also employed.
 Thirteen stunt performers were employed in the production.

-The majority of actors cast as Native American characters were all Caucasian.
+Most of the actors cast as Native American characters were Caucasian.
 DeMille asked Boris Karloff to study the Seneca language before playing Chief Guyasuta.
 The only Indians in the cast, playing bit parts, were Chief John Big Tree, Rodd Redwing, Jay Silverheels, and Chief Thundercloud.
 Iron Eyes Cody (an Italian-American actor) was also credited as an Indian language consultant.
 DeMille did the voice-over narration.